The 7 Best Neck Stretchers for Neck Pain in 2026 (Tested by Type)

 The neck puller device requires you to place straps around the back of your head and your chin (see the picture above), which then attach to a counterweight.

-The DMI Over-the-Door Neck Traction Kit ($25 at Walmart) is made with a sturdy metal bracket, is safe to use and the calibrated weight bag allows you to vary the pressure on your neck (2-20 pounds) for quick and effective neck pain relief.
+The DMI Over-the-Door Neck Traction Kit ($20 on Amazon) is made with a sturdy metal bracket, is safe to use, and the calibrated weight bag allows you to vary the pressure on your neck (2-20 pounds) for quick and effective neck pain relief.

 The adjustable head fits most people.